gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

-# How to Create a Chatbot with Gradio Fast
+# How to Create a Chatbot with Gradio

 Tags: NLP, TEXT, CHAT